-WASHINGTON (AP) - President Barack Obama began the first full workday of his second term with a rousing, spiritual appeal for unity and strength from church leaders of different faiths.
+WASHINGTON (AP) -- President Barack Obama is beginning the first full workday of his second term with prayer and song at the Washington National Cathedral.

 Earlier this month, the cathedral said it would begin hosting same-sex weddings.